-Does managing the processes that convert inputs into products and services for your customers sound interesting?
-If you like problem-solving and working with people, the operations concentration may be right for you.
-You'll study quantitative methods for management, production and operation management.
+If you like problem-solving, working with people, and converting inputs into products and services, the operations concentration may be right for you.
+You'll study quantitative methods for management, production, and operation management.

 Operations management deals with overseeing, designing and controlling business operations and goods and services are produced.
 Individuals in operations management are responsible for the efficiency of a business, answering the question, "how can we meet a customer's needs using as few resources as possible?"